Earth Day is on April 22nd and the environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Earth Day at Everett Crowley Park

 The Champlain Heights Community Centre hosts a special Earth Day event in South Vancouver most years.
-In 2022 activities took place on Saturday, April 23rd, from 11:00 am until 3:00 in the afternoon.
-2023 details are to be confirmed.
+In 2024 the event ran from 11:00 am until 3:00 pm on Saturday, April 27th.
+The date for 2025 is TBC.

 The community centre’s address is 3350 Maquinna Drive.
 The event takes place outdoors at Everett Crowley Park.
-Weather permitting, between 200 and 300 people show up most years.
+Weather permitting, as many as 200 to 300 people show up most years.

 Earth Day in North Vancouver